QHap: Quantum-Inspired Haplotype Phasing: Results

 \subsection{Overview of QHap}

-QHap implements two complementary graph-based strategies for haplotype phasing, each with distinct computational characteristics suited to different application scenarios.
-The read-based method (Figure \ref{fig:1}) constructs a fragment graph where sequencing reads serve as vertices, and pairwise similarities between overlapping fragments define the edges.
+QHap implements two complementary graph-based strategies for haplotype phasing (Figure~\ref{fig:1}), each suited to different application scenarios.
+Both strategies share a common data preprocessing stage (Figure~\ref{fig:1}a) that transforms raw sequencing alignments and variant calls into a structured base matrix, from which an initial haplotype pair is established for subsequent allelic encoding.

+From this foundation, the two methods diverge in how they formulate the phasing problem as a graph optimization task.
+The read-based method (Figure~\ref{fig:1}b) constructs a graph in which sequencing reads serve as vertices and each edge weight counts the number of shared SNP positions at which two reads carry opposing alleles.
 This approach directly captures read-to-read relationships for precise local phase resolution.
 Yet its complexity scales with the number of reads, making it more suitable for targeted regional analysis or moderate-coverage datasets.
-In contrast, the SNP-based method (Figure \ref{fig:2}) represents individual variant loci as graph nodes, with edges weighted by quality-adjusted linkage strength derived from spanning reads.
-In this approach, since graph complexity depends primarily on the density of heterozygous SNPs rather than sequencing depth, this formulation maintains computational tractability as coverage increases; higher sequencing depth enhances edge reliability through accumulated evidence rather than expanding graph size.
-These two methods address different practical scenarios.
-For moderate-coverage long-read data, where sequencing cost constrains depth, the read-based method efficiently leverages fragment-level evidence for precise regional phasing.
-For high-depth, chromosome-scale tasks, the SNP-based method provides efficient scalability, as its graph complexity depends on variant density rather than read count.
-Moreover, as sequencing technologies advance toward megabase-scale read lengths, individual fragments may span entire haplotype blocks, positioning the read-based method for direct phase resolution from complete fragment information without requiring inference across SNP linkages.
-Further implementation details are provided in Methods.
+However, as sequencing technologies advance toward megabase-scale read lengths, individual fragments may span entire haplotype blocks, positioning the read-based method for direct phase resolution from complete fragment information without requiring inference across SNP linkages.

+In contrast, the SNP-based method (Figure~\ref{fig:1}c) constructs a graph in which variant loci serve as vertices and edge weights are defined as the negative sum of normalized log-likelihood ratios quantifying the evidence for \textit{cis} versus \textit{trans} haplotype relationships.
+Because graph size depends on the number of variants rather than sequencing depth, higher sequencing depth enhances edge reliability via accumulated evidence without expanding the graph size, thereby preserving computational tractability for chromosome-scale phasing.
+By transforming the search for the optimal Max-Cut solution into an iterative refinement procedure, this method further improves convergence on the complex optimization landscape arising from mixed-sign edge weights.
+Both methods converge on a final haplotype reconstruction step (Figure~\ref{fig:1}d), which either directly generates phased haplotypes by integrating block-wise voting results, or updates the initialized haplotypes via position-level allele swaps guided by partition statistics to yield the phased haplotypes.